 The scattergram in Figure 2 only confirms a bivariate state-level association between gender attitudes and fundamentalism.
-In fact, gender attitudes are correlated with several aspects of a state (e.g., education levels), and so a more multivariate analysis is required to address causal questions.
-Moreover, the bivariate association across states says nothing about whether the association is compositional or contextual; that requires a multilevel analysis.
-Our study examines (1) whether this correlation between gender attitudes and the proportion of fundamentalists in a state is a statistically significant relationship, (2) whether this relationship between attitudes and the proportion of fundamentalists can be explained by compositional effects of the individuals' own religious affiliation, beliefs, and practices alone, and (3) how the proportion of fundamentalists in a state affects both fundamentalists and nonfundamentalists.
+In fact, gender attitudes are correlated with several aspects of a state (i.e. education levels) so a more multivariate analysis is required to address causal questions.
+Moreover, the bivariate association across states says nothing about whether the association is compositional or contextual; that requires a multi-level analysis.
+Our study examines 1) whether this correlation between gender attitudes and the proportion fundamentalists in a state is a statistically significant relationship, 2) if this relationship between attitudes and proportion fundamentalist can be explained by compositional effects of the individuals' own religious affiliation, beliefs and practices alone, and 3) how the proportion of fundamentalists in a state affect both fundamentalists and non-fundamentalists.